maryambrj/seGANmentation/README.md

 # seGANmentation: Semantic Segmentation via GAN-Based Image-to-Image Translation
-This project leverages state-of-the-art Generative Adversarial Network (GAN) models, originally designed for image-to-image translation, for semantic segmentation tasks.
-By combining convolutional neural networks (CNNs) with vision transformers, the model generates semantic segmentation labels directly from input images.
-Initially demonstrated with car images and ground-truth segmentation labels, the model is versatile and can be applied to other datasets.
-This approach aims to reduce manual labeling efforts and enhance segmentation model performance through augmented data.
+This project leverages state-of-the-art Generative Adversarial Network (GAN) models for semantic segmentation tasks.
+Initially demonstrated with car images, the model is versatile and can be applied to other datasets.
+When used within a pipeline tailored for synthetic image generation in segmentation tasks, this approach aims to reduce manual labeling efforts and enhance segmentation model performance through augmented data.

 seGANmentation adapts [uvcgan2](https://github.com/LS4GAN/uvcgan2) for direct image-to-label translation.